hicommonwealth/commonwealth/knowledge_base/Database-Optimization.md

 ## Slow Deletes

 If you're experiencing slow deletes due to cascading foreign key constraints, consider refactoring the constraints to prevent the slow cascade delete.
 Slow deletes can occur when there are multiple levels of cascading deletes that need to be executed.
 To improve performance, review the foreign key constraints and adjust them accordingly.
-Refer to the [GitHub issue](https://github.com/hicommonwealth/commonwealth/issues/3437) for more information on how to handle slow deletes.
+Refer to the [GitHub issue](https://github.com/hicommonwealth/commonwealth/issues/3437) for historical context.

 ## Slow Reads